 To understand what Jesus meant it is best to study what happened just before Jesus said these firm words.
 Jesus had a performed a great miracle, (Matthew 12:22-23), it was obvious to everyone that this miracle was from God - the Bible tells us that it was so obvious that “all the multitudes were amazed.”
 The Pharisees however, even though they had first hand experience of a holy miracle, were so hardened in their heart that they said and believed that - “This fellow does not cast out demons except by Beelzebub, the ruler of the demons.”
 It was here were Jesus said:

-“Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
-Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.”
+“And so I tell you, every kind of sin and slander can be forgiven, but blasphemy against the Spirit will not be forgiven.
+Anyone who speaks a word against the Son of Man will be forgiven, but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.”
 (Matthew 12:31-32)

 It may seem amazing to us that someone could experience a very obvious miracle; they could experience for themselves the Grace of the Holy Spirit, and still reject Christ.
 It is amazing, but it can happen.
 This should be seen as a warning to us to not allow our hearts to harden.BACK TO TOP